PlatformAwareProgramming/CloudClusters.jl/README.md

 21
 ```

 The user may orchestrate all the deployed clusters to execute computations of their interest, independent of their provider.
-However, it is important to notice that _MPI.jl_ computations are restricted to be performed between the processes of the same cluster.
+However, it is important to note that _MPI.jl_ computations must be performed between the processes of the same cluster.
 Communication operations between the nodes of different clusters may still be performed through _Distributed.jl_, or using the master process as an intermediary.
 However, inter-cluster communication must be employed with care, only when strictly necessary and asynchronously, if possible, overlapping it with computations, due to the high communication overhead between clusters.

 ## Interrupting and resuming a cluster